 - 4.4 Cost Auditor: "Cost Auditor" means an auditor appointed to conduct an audit of cost records and shall be a cost accountant within the meaning of The Cost and Works Accountants Act 1959.
-"Cost Accountant" is a cost accountant as defined in clause (b) of sub-section (1) of section 2 of The Cost and Works Accountants Act, 1959 (23 of 1959) and who holds a valid certificate of practice under subsection (1) of section 6 and who is deemed to be in practice under subsection (2) of section 2 of that Act and includes a firm of cost accountants. - 4.5 Cost Records: "Cost Records" means books of accounts relating to utilization of materials, labour and other items of cost, to facilitate calculation of true and fair cost of production or cost of operations, cost of sales, and margin for each product or service or activity, produced or provided by an entity including a non-profit entity, for any period, in compliance with Cost Accounting Standards issued by the Institute. - 4.6 Cost Statements:-Cost Statements, in relation to an entity, includes - (i) quantitative details of capacity, production and sales; - (ii) quantitative details of consumption of materials and other inputs; - (iii) cost sheet showing element-wise cost of production of goods or provision of services, cost of sales and margin for each product or service; - (iv) reconciliation of profits, or in case of an entity carrying on any activity not for profit, of surplus, as per cost accounts and as per financial accounts; - (v) statement of value addition and distribution of earnings; and - (vi) any explanatory note annexed to, or forming part of, any document referred to in (i) to (v) above. - 4.7 Misstatement: A difference between the amounts, classification, presentation or disclosure of a reported cost statement item and the amount, classification, presentation, or disclosure that is required for the item to be in accordance with the applicable cost reporting framework.
+"Cost Accountant" is a cost accountant as defined in clause (b) of sub-section (1) of section 2 of The Cost and Works Accountants Act, 1959 (23 of 1959) and who holds a valid certificate of practice under subsection (1) of section 6 and who is deemed to be in practice under subsection (2) of section 2 of that Act and includes a firm of cost accountants. - 4.5 Cost Records: "Cost Records" means books of accounts relating to utilization of materials, labour and other items of cost, to facilitate calculation of true and fair cost of production or cost of operations, cost of sales, and margin for each product or service or activity, produced or provided by an entity including a non-profit entity, for any period, in compliance with Cost Accounting Standards issued by the Institute. - 4.6 Cost Statements:-Cost Statements, in relation to an entity, includes plant-wise, factory-wise or service centre-wise; - i) quantitative details of capacity, production, trade purchases, sales and stocks; - ii) quantitative, rates and value details of consumption of materials, utilities and other inputs; - iii) cost sheet showing element-wise, total as well as per unit cost of production of goods or provision of services, cost of sales and margin for each product or service; - iv) reconciliation of profits, or in case of an entity carrying on any activity not for profit, of surplus, as per cost accounts and as per financial accounts; - v) reconciliation of indirect taxes showing details of total clearance of goods / services, assessable value, duties/ taxes paid, CENVAT or VAT or Service Tax credit utilized, duties / taxes recovered and interest / penalty paid; - vi) statement of value addition and distribution of earnings; - vii) details of purchases and sales of goods and services with related parties showing transfer price vis-à-vis normal price; and - viii) any explanatory note annexed to, or forming part of, any document referred to in (i) to (vii) above. - 4.7 Misstatement: A difference between the amounts, classification, presentation or disclosure of a reported cost statement item and the amount, classification, presentation, or disclosure that is required for the item to be in accordance with the applicable cost reporting framework.
 Misstatement can arise from error or fraud.

 Where the cost auditor expresses an opinion on whether the cost statements give a true and fair view, misstatements also include those adjustments of amounts, classifications, presentation, or disclosures that, in the cost auditor's judgement, are necessary for the cost statements to be presented fairly, in all material respects, or to give a true and fair view.
 (Refer Para 6.1)